Information for Practitioners

 LSCB's guidance on thresholds for children's and family services in Leicester City is available.
 It is intended to assist professionals within Leicester Childrens’ workforce to identify suitable responses to needs and issues that they encounter amongst the children, young people and families they are working with.

-The LLR multi-agency referral form should be used for making referrals to Children's Social Care and Early Help Services in Leicester City.
-Please ensure that all previous versions of the referral form held within agencies or organisations are removed.
+A link to the LLR multi-agency referral form that should be used for making referrals to Children's Social Care and Early Help Services in Leicester City.

 The LSCB procedures were launched on June 7th 2011.
 The procedures replace the previous LSCB practice guidance and LSCB procedures for Leicester City and Leicestershire and Rutland.

 The Procedures will be compatible with "Working Together"(2018).

 Notifying the Local Authority about a looked after child being placed into or outside Leicester